Hadrian Hughes

 }

-private loadParameter(name: string): cr.AwsCustomResource {
+loadParameter(name: string): cr.AwsCustomResource {

-return new cr.AwsCustomResource(this, `Get${name}Parameter`, {
+private new cr.AwsCustomResource(this, `Get${name}Parameter`, {

-: cr.AwsCustomResourcePolicy.fromStatements([
+return : cr.AwsCustomResourcePolicy.fromStatements([

 policynew iam.PolicyStatement({